oss-generic/process/docs/FormatsAndConventions.md

      promises to do.<br>
      If your description starts to get too long, that's a sign that you probably need to split up your commit to finer grained pieces. [adapted from: [git project][git-commit-guide]]
-   * Minimize in the commit message information that can be included in the code as comments.
+   * Avoid including information that can be included in the code as comments.

 Stylistic recommendations: